PrestaShop/prestashop.github.io/news/_posts/2015-06-25-Dropping-support-php52-and-53.markdown

 up-to-date host, then PrestaShop will keep evolving for you.
 If you cannot afford a good host, then PrestaShop will host your store for you, with the PrestaShop Cloud service.

-Hence, if your hosting plan only supports an old version of PHP, you are welcome to ditch it and open a [free account on PrestaShop Cloud][2].
+Hence, if your hosting plan only supports an old version of PHP, you are welcome to drop it and open a [free account on PrestaShop Cloud][2].

 Now, as you understand it, PrestaShop Cloud frees us from having to be stuck with PHP 5.2, and allows us to move to